Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 These tomatoes will produce all season for enjoying fresh vine ripe, juicy tomatoes.

 If you are a beginner at growing tomatoes, I would recommend you choose a determinate type to begin with.

 Knowing when to start seeds indoors will depend on your planting zone and frost dates.
 You can find your zone by looking at this USDA Plant Hardiness Map, and then the Farmers Almanac is an easy way to find the frost dates for your area.

 How To Grow Tomatoes From Seeds

 You can purchase tomato plants from a local garden center, but if you are growing several, this can get pretty costly.
-There is a much more frugal way for growing huge and healthy tomatoes.
+There is a much more frugal way of growing huge and healthy tomatoes.

 You can start tomato seeds indoors.
-They should be started indoors 6-8 weeks prior to last frost in your area.
+They should be started indoors 6-8 weeks prior to the last frost in your area.

 RELATED: Take the guesswork out!
 Use the easy formula worksheets in The Canning Garden Workbook (printable) to figure out how much to plant, for canning, to feed your family for a full year!

 How deep do tomato roots grow?
 It may sound very strange, but dig a hole as deep as your plant is tall.
-Yep, you read that correct.
+Yep, you read that correctly.
 Dig the hole as deep as your plant is tall.

 All those little while “hairy tendrils” on the stem are actually roots.
 So the deeper you plant the seedling, the more vigorous and strong the root system will grow.